 Using GIS for supply chain management can assist in optimising distribution networks and facility locations, balance inventories based on demand or events, and react to unexpected disruptions quickly and effectively.

-Enterprise GIS is increasingly an integral part of catastrophe planning, making disaster response proactive rather than purely reactive.
+, making disaster response proactive rather than purely reactive.
 Visualising an area and applying spatial analysis with GIS enables risk to be more accurately assessed, informs the advanced planning and identification of preventative measures, enhances emergency management and facilitates faster recovery.

 The increasing frequency and prevalence of these natural catastrophes in the UK cannot be ignored.
 Rather than just a timely response, proactive measures need to be put in place to truly mitigate the potential damage that can be inflicted.